Introduction to Citrix Web Application Firewall

 Many web applications generate cookies to track user or session specific information.
-This information could be user preferences or shopping cart items.
+This information can be user preferences or shopping cart items.
 A web application cookie can be one of the following two types:

 - Persistent Cookies - These cookies are stored locally on the computer and used again the next time you visit the site.
 This type of cookie usually contains information about the user, such as, logon, password, or preferences.

 Hackers can attempt to modify or steal application cookies to hijack a user session or masquerade as a user.
-The Application Firewall prevents such attempts by hashing the application cookies and then adding additional cookies with the digital signatures.
+The Application Firewall prevents such attempts by hashing the application cookies and then adding more cookies with the digital signatures.
 By tracking the cookies, the Application Firewall ensures that the cookies are not modified or compromised between the client browser and the Application Firewall.
 The Application Firewall does not modify the application cookies.

 The Citrix Web Application Firewall generates the following default cookies to track the application cookies:

 citrix_ns_id_wlf.
 Note: wlf stands for will live forever.

 citrix_ns_id_wat.
 Note: wat stands for will act transiently.
 To track the application cookies, the Application Firewall groups the persistent or session application cookies together and then hash and sign all the cookies together.
 Thus, the Application Firewall generates one

 wlfcookie to track all persistent application cookies and one